j-nowakowski/green/README.md

 entities are forced to deep copy their entities prior to passing in to potentially mutating code, which is expensive.

 For example, an application wide cache might serve the results of recent queries for future asynchronous requests to leverage.
-If the cache returns a native Go map or slice, if any of the future asynchronous queries mutates it, then the othe requests will see mutated data, leading to hard-to-track bugs.
+If the cache returns a native Go map or slice and one of the future asynchronous queries mutates it, then the other requests will see mutated data, leading to hard-to-track bugs.

 `green` introduces **immutable** and **mutable** container types with methods which are semantically similar to their Go equivalents.
-As their name suggests, immutable maps and slices can be read from but not modified.
+As the names suggest, immutable maps and slices can be read from but not modified.
 Nested containers within immutables are themselves immutable.
 Immutable values can derive mutable views of the underlying immutable value.
 Mutable values can be modified without